Bugs5382/fastify-rabbitmq/README.md

 A Fastify RabbitMQ Plugin Developed in Pure TypeScript.
 It uses the [node-amqp-connection-manager](https://github.com/jwalton/node-amqp-connection-manager)plugin as a wrapper.

+This comes right from the README on ```node-amqp-connection-manager```:

+> Features
+> * Automatically reconnect when your amqplib broker dies in a fire.
+> * Round-robin connections between multiple brokers in a cluster.
+> * If messages are sent while the broker is unavailable, queues messages in memory until we reconnect.
+> * Supports both promises and callbacks (using promise-breaker)
+> * Very un-opinionated library—a thin wrapper around amqplib.

 ## Notice

 This NPM package is still going **active development** so things will break.
 Review the issues list for on going development work and if you want to help out, submit a PR.